 Few motor vehicle crashes are more traumatic than those involving tractor-trailers.
 Heavy trucks dwarf the majority of vehicles on the road.
 When truck drivers and other parties in the trucking industry are careless or ignore rules and regulations, the results can be catastrophic.

 New Jersey is home to a number of busy highways with a high volume of commercial trucks.
 This poses a significant risk for the drivers of passenger vehicles, particularly in high traffic areas such as:

 - The Lincoln Tunnel

 - And More

 If you have been seriously injured or a member of your family was killed in an accident with an 18-wheeler, it is important to seek experienced legal guidance as soon as possible.
-The truck accident lawyers at Maggiano, DiGirolamo & Lizzi handle claims in Fort Lee and throughout New Jersey.
+The New Jersey trucking accident attorneys at Maggiano, DiGirolamo & Lizzi handle claims in Fort Lee and throughout New Jersey.
 Please call (201) 585-9111 today for a free case review.